Blake Stone: Aliens of Gold

 The Star Sentinel, Star Trooper, and Bio-tech/Informants all have a duplicate second pain graphic with no corresponding second pain state.
 It's unknown what these were intended for.

-Appears to be an very early, unfinished version of the Experimental Mech-Sentinel, whose sprites immediately precede this.
+Appears to be a very early, unfinished version of the Experimental Mech-Sentinel, whose sprites immediately precede this.
 The shadow on these sprites indicate that they were drawn before ceiling and floor textures were implemented.
 The internal sprite names from the source code indicate they were intended to temporarily occupy the space intended for the "blue boy" Experimental Mutant Human's spitting graphics, which hadn't been drawn yet in pre-release screenshots, hence the "TEMP" in the graphics.
 This design ended up replacing the "blue boy" enemy entirely, although it would appear in Blake Stone: Planet Strike.

 Some sort of unused projectile attack that made it all the way into Planet Strike without being removed.
 The first sprite would have needed a fourth rotation frame to animate properly.
-Given that there's no shadow, it must have been work on after ceiling and floor textures were implemented.
+Given that there's no shadow, it must have been worked on after ceiling and floor textures were implemented.

 The registered version of Blake Stone uses a simple anti-piracy method that was in common use at Apogee at the time: The game checks for a FILE_ID.DIZ file (commonly used as an archive description on BBSes) that contains the following: